What You Need to Know About Masters Running

 Female runners have higher protein needs than an average woman—and perimenopausal runners need even more.
 According to Dr. Stacy Sims, in general:

 • Women should aim for 1.7 to 2.4 grams of protein per kilogram of body weight per day.
-(1 kilogram = 2.2 pounds).
+(1 kilogram = 2.2 pounds–so roughly one gram per pound).

 • Women in the menopause transition should target the higher end of that range (2.2 to 2.4 grams per kilogram), aiming for the lower end on easier days and the higher end on very heavy training days, says Dr, Sims.